junxit/us-congress-bills-115/bill.md

 ## § 9.
 Private property and regulatory protections

-Nothing in this Act, the proposed Mountains to Sound Greenway National Heritage Area, or resulting Plan shall—
+Nothing in this Act, the proposed Mountains to Sound Greenway National Heritage Area, or resulting management plan (or any revisions to that plan) shall—

 - **(1)** abridge the rights of any owner of public or private property, including the right to refrain from participating in any plan, project, program, or activity conducted within the Heritage Area;
 - **(2)** require any property owner—
   - **(A)** to allow public access (including access by Federal, State, or local agencies) to the property of the property owner; or
   - **(B)** to modify public access or use of property of the property owner under any other Federal, State, or local law;
 - **(3)** alter any duly adopted land use regulation, approved land use plan, or other regulatory authority of any Federal, State, Tribal, or local agency;
-- **(4)** convey any land use or other regulatory authority to the local coordinating entity, including but not necessarily limited to development and management of energy or water or water-related infrastructure;
+- **(4)** convey any land use or other regulatory authority to the local coordinating entity or any subsidiary organization, including but not necessarily limited to development and management of energy or water or water-related infrastructure;
 - **(5)** authorize or imply the reservation or appropriation of water or water rights;
 - **(6)** diminish the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area or the authority of Tribes to regulate their members with respect to such matters in the exercise of Tribal treaty rights;
 - **(7)** create any liability, or affects any liability under any other law, of any private property owner with respect to any person injured on the private property;
-- **(8)** affect current or future grazing permits, leases, or allotment on Federal lands; or
+- **(8)** affect current or future grazing permits, leases, or allotment on Federal lands;
-- **(9)** affect the construction, operation, maintenance or expansion of current or future water projects, including water storage, hydroelectric facilities, or delivery systems.
+- **(9)** affect the construction, operation, maintenance or expansion of current or future water projects, including water storage, hydroelectric facilities, or delivery systems; or
+- **(10)** alter the authority of State, county, or local governments in land use planning or obligate those governments to comply with any recommendations in the management plan.

 ## § 10.
 Evaluation and report